-The most common issue in e-commerce inventory is not understanding how much product you will need to meet the demand of your customer.
+The most common issue in e-commerce inventory is not understanding how much product you will need to meet your customer’s demand.

-If you let the control go, there are chances that you fall into a situation where either you have less product than the actual demand which leads to unsatisfied customers and fewer sales.
+If you let the control go, there are chances that you will fall into a situation where either you have less product than the actual demand, which leads to unsatisfied customers and fewer sales.

 There are lots of e-commerce owners who keep a large supply on hand when the seasons approach.